Broken Symmetry in Ideal Chern Bands

 \section{Supplemental Materials to `Broken Symmetry in Ideal Chern Bands'}

-In this supplemental material, we provide the details of the interaction Hamiltonian, the evidence of particle-hole symmetry breaking at other fillings, the spectral flow with respect to magnetic flux insertion, the choice of samples, and the relation between the hole energy and the quantum geometry.
+In this supplemental material, we provide the details of the interaction Hamiltonian, the evidence of particle-hole symmetry breaking at other fillings, the spectral flow with respect to magnetic flux insertion, and the choice of samples, and relations between Berry curvature of holes and electrons.